Student Film Selected for Cannes Film Festival

-"Skunk," a 16-minute dramatic narrative written and produced entirely by The University of Texas at Austin Department of Radio-Television-Film students, won first place in the Cannes Film Festival Cinéfondation program.
+AUSTIN, Texas — April 22, 2014 — The Cannes Film Festival Cinéfondation program has selected "Skunk," a 16-minute dramatic narrative written and produced by The University of Texas at Austin Department of Radio-Television-Film students.

 Written/directed by Annie Silverstein (Radio-Television-Film MFA, '13) and produced by Monique Walton (Radio-Television-Film MFA, '13), "Skunk" tells the story of 14-year-old Leila, whose pit bull kills a skunk.
 She then meets the neighborhood boy Marco, forming an unlikely bond until things begin to spin out of control.
 Leila is then forced to protect what she loves most at the cost of her own innocence.